daidew/headless-chrome-scraper/README.md

-# Pantip-Scraper
+# headless-chrome-scraper
-Pantip scraper using rendertron (headless Chrome)
+Headless chrome website scraper using rendertron (headless Chrome)

-Pantip website changes it's api too constantly, rendering old web scraper to not work properly after some period of time.
-So the best web scraper should be operating on the headless browser.

 # How to
 - git clone <repo> && cd <this folder>